 Anguilla's Sombrero Island is home to the Sombrero Lighthouse.
 The lighthouse was built originally in 1868, but had to be rebuilt in 1962 after it was destroyed during Hurricane Donna.
 Sombrero Lighthouse is something of a national treasure, having consistently appeared on Anguilla stamps since the 1950s.

 An interesting landmark worth visiting is Wallblake House.
 It is located in the Valley, in central Anguilla.
-Tour hours are Tuesday and Friday, 10:00 am - Noon.
+Wallblake House is the oldest and most intact plantation house on Anguilla, built in 1787.
+The entire complex of buildings is intact, including kitchens, worker's quarters and stables.

 |Heritage Museum Collection||(264) 235-7440||1.1 mi.
 North of Central East End|